AdobeDocs/experience-platform.en/help/sources/connectors/databases/snowflake.md

 >[!IMPORTANT]
 >
 >* The [!DNL Snowflake] source is available in the sources catalog to users who have purchased Real-Time Customer Data Platform Ultimate.
->* By default, the [!DNL Snowflake] source treats `null` as an empty string.
+>* By default, the [!DNL Snowflake] source interprets `null` as an empty string.
 Contact your Adobe representative to ensure that your `null` values are correctly written as `null` in Adobe Experience Platform.
 >* For Experience Platform to ingest data, timezones for all table-based batch sources must be configured to UTC.
 The only time stamp that is supported for the [!DNL Snowflake] source is TIMESTAMP_NTZ with UTC time.

 Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
 You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.